How to plan your next Multichannel Strategy?

-Knowing where to start, how to structure a plan, is often the most difficult part of planning.
-Part of what I like and also how we are structured at Ferring Pharmaceuticals is a 3 boxes organisation:
+Knowing where to start and how to structure a plan is often the most challenging.
+Part of what I like and also how we are structured at Ferring Pharmaceuticals is three boxes organizations:

-- A team optimises the commercial operations down the line
+- First, a team optimizes commercial operations down the line.

-- A team plans ahead of the next big thing
+- Another group plans for the next big thing.

 In this article, we will use tried-and-tested frameworks to help you structure a multichannel plan which will make it quicker for you to complete and easier to comprehend by your colleagues you present it to.

-Today, there are so many digital marketing techniques like those shown in the lifecycle visual.
+Today, there are many digital marketing techniques like those shown in the lifecycle visual.
 Plus, you may want to use them alongside traditional marketing communications too.
-So, it’s important to plan these activities in, otherwise, you may miss opportunities to make your campaigns effective.
+So, it’s important to plan these activities.
+Otherwise, you may miss opportunities to make your campaigns effective.

 Why a multichannel plan, not a digital marketing plan?

 Digital marketing plans have the disadvantage that they may limit the integration of marketing activities.
-We know from research, that digital integration is a major challenge the industry face.
+However, we know from research that digital integration is a significant challenge the industry face.

-Once a brand has created and implemented a digital marketing plan and digital transformation is underway, digital marketing shouldn’t be seen as something separate.
+Once a brand has created and implemented a digital marketing plan and digital transformation is underway, digital marketing shouldn’t be seen as separate.
 Instead, it should be integrated.
 This is where a multichannel marketing communications plan can help.
-It can help in different situations.
+In addition, it can help in different situations.

 - Purpose: Define strategies for growing profitability over a long-term period